-This conventional method was devised by Mr. William J. August, who was born in the year 1926 in Northampton and Springfield, Massachusetts, United States, in the year 1926.
+This conventional method was devised by Mr. William J. August, who was born in the year 1926 in Northampton and Springfield, Massachusetts, United States.
 He attended school until his enlistment in the U.S. Navy during World War II.
 Upon his return, Mr. William August attended Cornell University, where he was first exposed to the game of bridge.

-He himself is a bridge champion, author, teacher, lecturer, and columnist.
-Mr. William J. August was chosen by Mr. Donald Trump to be the Bridge Pro at the prestigious Mar-A-Lago Club.
+As a bridge champion, author, teacher, lecturer, and columnist Mr. William J. August was chosen by Mr. Donald Trump to be the Bridge Pro at the prestigious Mar-A-Lago Club.
 Mr. William J. August earned Life Master bridge status in 1961.

 He is a bridge teacher, bridge author, bridge columnist, certified bridge director, and former bridge club owner.
 He was affiliated with the Goren International Inc., which became a one of the very first full-service travel agency specializing in bridge cruises, from the years 1962 to 1976, providing bridge lectures on ship cruises and teaching bridge classes for training bridge teachers.